 The first German Lutheran settlers arrived in the Barossa Valley in 1842, settling at Bethany.
-German language, culture and cuisine were preserved in the area, where some towns had as many as 25 German speaking inhabitants to every one English-speaking person.
+German language, culture and cuisine were preserved in the area, where some towns had as many as 25 German-speaking inhabitants to every English-speaking person.
 Barossa Food retains many of its German roots.
-German immigrants were important in the establishment of the wine industry, with names like Gramps, Seppelts and Henschke still familiar today.
+German immigrants were important in the establishment of the wine industry, and names like Gramps, Seppelts and Henschke are still familiar today.

 Strangely, the Barossa owes its German heritage to an English merchant and businessman with a Scottish name.
 George Fife Angus was born in Newcastle, England, his Scottish ancestors having settled in Northumberland in the 17th century.
 Angus was a devout Baptist and vigorously promoted the South Australian colony as a place with no established church and no convicts, where his fellow nonconformists could expect civil and religious liberty.
 Although he did not relocate to Australia until 1851, in 1841 he purchased land in the Barossa Valley and searched for suitable immigrants to become his tenants.